onzfonz/comp227/src/content/7/en/part7a.md

 We store the view component information in the application state called `page`.
 This information tells us which component, representing a view, should be shown below the menu bar.

-However, the method is not very optimal.
+However, this method is not ideal for a variety of reasons.
 As we can see from the pictures, the address stays the same even though at times we are in different views.
 Each view should preferably have its own address, e.g. to make bookmarking possible.
 The ***back*** button doesn't work as expected for our application either,